andrew/ultimate-awesome/README.md

 - [awesome-bmlt](https://github.com/bmlt-enabled/awesome-bmlt) - List of all known BMLT things.
 - [awesome-raymond-hettinger](https://github.com/brianspiering/awesome-raymond-hettinger) - A curated list of awesome Raymond Hettinger talks.
 - [awesome-lego](https://github.com/brickventory/awesome-lego) - A curated list resources and links to LEGO related content.
-- [awesome-speech-dataset](https://github.com/bunyaminergen/awesome-speech-dataset) - Awesome Speech Dataset, including download links and a brief explanation for each resource.
-These datasets provide diverse and high-quality speech data covering various domains such as conversational, academic, political, and more. .
 - [awesome-papers](https://github.com/Cdsclaudy/awesome-papers) - In simple words, this repo is just a list of lists for Research Papers.
 - [awesome-plaintext](https://github.com/Chailotl/awesome-plaintext) - A curated list of plaintext software and resources.
 - [awesome-taproot](https://github.com/chainx-org/awesome-taproot) - Taproot is Bitcoin's most anticipated upgrade since Segregated Witness (SegWit) in 2017.